Caring for Seniors with General Anxiety Disorders

 Remaining within an environment that is familiar is one way to reduce the symptoms of general anxiety disorders.
 Since in-home care allows people to age and recover within the comfort of their own home, clients are less likely to encounter unfamiliar situations.
 The stability of a long-term, in-home caregiver also helps reduce anxiety and allows people to build a therapeutic relationship.

-Do you or a loved one need home care assistance in Stockton?
+Do you or a loved one need home care assistance in Stockton or a nearby community?
 The caregivers at Alegre Home Care are compassionate, highly trained, and skilled at providing caregiving services.
 Please reach out to an Alegre Home Care location with any questions.